Wedsels/ScalingDifficulty-BaldursGateIII/README.md

 - Change the scaling values for any of the above mentioned
 - Allow enemies to be additionally downscaled to the party level
 - Tweak each individual ability score bonus per level
+- Tweak each ability score, ac, hp, initiative
+- Increase or decrease target level
+- Change the scaling of Ally, Enemy, Boss individually

 Works alongside any mod, and takes effect on any mod-added enemies.
 Does scale any NPC ally or enemy